Without CTEs - repetitive and hard to maintain

 query: SELECT * FROM projects WHERE org_id IN (SELECT org_id FROM user_orgs)

-Join syntax (you can join a CTE as if it were a table):
+Join syntax (you can join a CTE as if it were a table).
+Only INNER JOIN is supported:

 streams: